ramonauble/db-js/readme.md

     C#  D#      F#  G#  A#\
   C   D   E   F   G   A   B   C2

- to shift 1 octave down, press and hold SHIFT & press L ARROW to shift 1 octave up, press and hold SHIFT & press R ARROW
+ to shift 1 octave down, press and hold SHIFT & press L ARROW\
+ to shift 1 octave up, press and hold SHIFT & press R ARROW
   * present range of -/+ 2 octaves from default position

+current state:
+  * pages 1, 2, 3, & 4 are fully implemented
+  * page 5 (envelope) - only the first four params. currently work
+    * attack, decay, sustain, release
+    * LFO & last two params (A/D curve shapes) not yet implemented
+  * page 6 (reverb) - all params work, LFO not yet implemented
+    * this page is tentative - may evolve into a bitcrusher/SR reducer effect.

 ## STRUCTURE
 ----------------------------------------------------------------
-the synthesis engine is comprised of 6 main sections, each denoted by a different color & symbol. they are as follows, in order from left to right:
+the synthesis engine is comprised of 6 main sections, each denoted by a different color & symbol.\
+they are as follows, in order from left to right:

  * **oscillator** (OSC, dark purple) - controls the relative amplitudes of each of the 6 partials